 International Macroeconomics

-Programs: Master in Economic Policy (MEPS); others: according to

-corresponding module handbook
+Programs: Master in Economic Policy (MEPS); others: according to corresponding module handbook

 Lecture:

-Room: US-D 312 Time: Thursday, 08.30 - 10.00 Start: April 11 Tutorial:
+Room: US-A 120 Time: Thursday, 08.30 - 10.00 Start: April 10

+Tutorial:

-Room: US-D 312 Time: Wednesday, 12.00 - 13.30 (bi-weekly) Start: April 17 Learning outcomes:
+Room: US-A 016 Time: Wednesday, 12.00 - 13.30 (bi-weekly) Start: April 16

+Learning outcomes:

 This course analyses the interdependence between international economic relations of a country and its important aggregate economic magnitudes (production, income, saving, interest rate, foreign assets and debt).
 In a first step, the students learn how to describe a country's international economic relations (so-called ex-post analysis); this is based on macroeconomic accounting relations, most of all the balance of payments, the international investment position and the national income accounting.
-Based on theoretical models, students then learn to explain those macroeconomic outcomes and make predictions on the impacts of certain impulses (so-called ex-ante analysis).
+Based on theoretical models, students then learn to explain the interplay between international economic relations and national macroeconomic outcomes and make predictions on the impacts of certain impulses (so-called ex-ante analysis).
 Following standard modern macroeconomic practice, the models start from microeconomic analysis of individual behaviour over time.

+Exam:

-Exam: Written exam of 60 minutes, based exclusively on the lecture and the tutorial of this semester.
-On my website, students find exams (including solutions) of previous years; they provide a perfect impression of the style of the exam.
+Written exam of 60 minutes, based exclusively on the lecture and the tutorial of this semester.
+On my website, students find exams (including solutions) of previous years; they provide an impression of the style of the exam and indicate how I expect students to solve the exam problems.
 Thus, there should be no surprises - neither concerning the style nor the content of the exam.
-Contents: